A life shaped by leadership, responsibility and the courage to pause.

 Why strengths became my anchor

-It turned coaching into expansion rather than correction, a place where leaders reconnect with what’s already strong, and use it with intention.
+It turned coaching into expansion rather than correction — a place where leaders reconnect with what's already strong, and use it with intention.

-Coaching isn’t about fixing what’s wrong.
+Coaching isn't about fixing what's wrong.
+It's about expanding what's already strong.

 What I know now